Gambling losses are indeed tax deductible, but only to the extent of your winnings. Find out more about reporting gambling losses on your tax return.

 Reporting gambling losses

-To report your gambling losses, you must be eligible to itemize your income tax deductions on Schedule A. You are eligible to itemize deductions if your gambling losses plus all other itemized expenses are greater than the standard deduction for your filing status.
+To report your gambling losses, you must itemize your income tax deductions on Schedule A. You would typically itemize deductions if your gambling losses plus all other itemized expenses are greater than the standard deduction for your filing status.
 This means that if you claim the standard deduction, you are still obligated to report and pay tax on all winnings you earn during the year.
 However, you will not be able to deduct any of your losses.

 Only gambling losses